isovalent/ebpf-docs/docs/linux/concepts/kfuncs.md

 [:octicons-tag-24: v5.18](https://github.com/torvalds/linux/commit/d583691c47dc0424ebe926000339a6d6cd590ff7)

-A parameter with the `__sz` suffix is used to indeicate the size of the pointer.
+A parameter with the `__sz` suffix is used to indicate the size of the pointer.

 Take the following example: